SDF-Coding/SDF-Coding/README.md

 - 🌱 I’m currently learning ...
 The Odin Project

 - 💞️ I’m looking to collaborate on ...
-Nothing yet, give me a year :P
+Anything new coder friendly.
+I'm always looking for new opportunities to expand my knowledge base.

 - 📫 How to reach me ...
+Comment on this README.
+I may create a separate email account for receiving any communication sooner or later!

+Thanks for reading, I look forward to learning and creating with you!

 <!---
 sabredufoil/sabredufoil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.